Best Backpacking Sleeping Bags of 2024

 • Zipper can snag

-Most notably, the new Cosmic Ultra features 800-fp Dridown while the more car camping oriented Cosmic Down 20 model is stuffed with 550-fp down.
-As a result, the Cosmic Ultra is noticeably lighter and more packable than its predecessor.
-Dridown is treated with a water-resistant coating to make it less likely to soak through in wet conditions, and it dries quickly if your bag does get wet.
+This year’s Kelty Cosmic Ultra 20 (men’s / women’s) model utilizes 800-fill-power Dridown, whereas the Cosmic Down 20 model is filled with 550-fill-power down.
+Consequently, the Cosmic Ultra is significantly lighter and more compact than its predecessor.
+Dridown is treated with a water-resistant coating, reducing the likelihood of soaking through in wet conditions, and it also dries quickly if the bag does become wet.

-To make this sweet deal even more attractive, the Cosmic Ultra is more durable than many other bags thanks to its thicker shell fabric.
+The Cosmic Ultra is more durable than many other bags thanks to its thicker shell fabric.
 The outer is made with 20-denier nylon as opposed to the more common 10 or 15-denier shells used to construct the majority of the bags on this list.
+Kelty also includes premium features – like a stash pocket, draft collar, and draft tube – and this plush bag is plenty warm for temperatures down to freezing.

 Pros